NadAAaHH/Customer-segmentation/README.md

 # `Customer Segmentation`: Can We Create Effective Customer Segments by Analyzing Their Credit Card Habits?

-Divide Customers into Segments with a K-Means Clustering Model.
+➽ Divide Customers into Segments with a Clustering Model.

 <img src="https://taptapcredit.com/wp-content/uploads/2020/01/credit-card.gif" width="200"/>